top of page

 Virtual Rideout is a presentation tool that filters down data to the necessary information, allows you to collaborate on designs, and makes presenting Make Ready calls easy.
 Defensible data is shown in a simplified view that enables even unfamiliar users to quickly understand the Make Ready calls.
 Let's explore how to use this nifty feature!

 First, you'll want to set up your Virtual Rideout.
-By default, the page automatically filters poles via custom logic, which can be customized in Virtual Rideout section of the Model Editor.
+By default, the page automatically filters poles via custom logic, which can be customized in the Virtual Rideout section of the Model Editor.
 Additional filters can also be configured for different types of rideouts, if desired.

 You can also make use of Saved Views and Map Styles to simplify the view by adjusting the Virtual Rideout saved view template.
 By default, the Virtual Rideout saved view template filters out all references and midspans.